martin10/is-206/README.txt

 Language: English
 Authore: Martine Sivertsen Nilsen
 Contact: martin10@student.uia.no
-Licence: None, may be used my anybody for any cause
+Licence: None, may be used by anybody for any cause

 == Include ==
 All python files for "Learn Python The Hard Way", some files for "Udacity - web development".
-(.py .txt .doxs)
+(.py .txt .doxs .html)

 == Description ==
 This repository is a collection of my files which I wrote in the prosess of learning python trhough "Learning Python The Hard Way" and "Udacity - Web Development"

 == Installation ==
 1. Download the files you would like to run.